 Traveling with Instruments

-Security clampdowns since 2001 have made traveling by air or across international borders with instruments much more difficult, complicated, and frustrating.
+Traveling by air with instruments is an important part of how many musicians make a living.
+Security clampdowns since 2001 have made traveling by air or across international borders with instruments more difficult, complicated, and frustrating, but recent regulatory changes may mean more consistent and predictable policies.
 The following are some guidelines and suggestions to get you and your instrument where you need to go.

 Contents:

-- I have to fly with my instrument.
+- I need to fly with my instrument.
 What should I do?

 - If I carry my instrument on board, can I still bring another carry-on?